 Do I need training to wear a safety harness?

 Do I need training to wear a safety harness?
 The simple answer is yes, you require training to wear a safety harness.
 The bigger questions are: Why do I need to wear a safety harness?
 Why is this training so important?
 A safety harness is, by definition, a piece of Personal Protective Equipment (PPE) that… Read more »

 Learn about the latest changes to WHMIS training in Canada.
 The “WHMIS 2015” legislation introduced the Globally Harmonized System (GHS).
 This update comes with some significant changes including updated pictograms, a new safety data sheet format, and changes to supplier labels.

 As the Coronavirus (COVID-19) pandemic continues to affect Canada, we will be updating our protective measures in order to continue to prioritize the safety of our staff and our customers.
 These additional measures are subject to change at any time.
-Lockdown Protocols – BC, Ontario & Alberta With many provinces currently in a state of… Read more »
+Classroom Protocols Our classroom policy will vary depending on the training location and the measures… Read more »